 The art of glass

 Toyama is home to the most substantial number of active glassworkers in Japan, so naturally, it has an excellent museum dedicated to the craft.
 Conveniently located in Central Toyama, the Toyama Glass Art Museum cuts a distinctive figure in the urban landscape.
 The Kuma Kengo-designed building is a work of art in itself and a great advertisement for what lies within its walls.

 The basic entrance fee grants you access to the permanent collection on the fourth and sixth floors of the building.
 This includes the visually stunning Glass Art Garden with installations by Dale Chihuly that are a definite highlight.

 Other museums worth visiting include the Toyama Prefectural Museum of Art and Design , which is another stunning modern edifice, perched on the edge of the river, with sweeping city views from the rooftop.
 The Toyama Museum of Modern Art features some of the big names of Western art, including Picasso and Warhol along with prominent Japanese and local artists.

 A wealth of side trips

-Toyama is well-located for day trips to nearby sites and attractions.
+Toyama is well-placed for day trips to nearby sites and attractions.
 Takaoka is home to a famous temple and one of Japan's Three Great Buddhas, while the Amaharashi Coast offers breathtaking views of the sea.
-Intrepid travelers can also attempt a round trip to some point on the Tateyama Kurobe Alpine Route (Toyama) .
+Intrepid travelers can also attempt a round trip visit to the Tateyama Kurobe Alpine Route (Toyama) .
 And a little further afield, the UNESCO certified Gokayama District provides a look at rustic gassho-zukuri (praying hands) architecture.